 Panagia Kanakaria Monastery Cyprus

-Panagia Kanakaria Monastery stands in the village of Lythrangomi on the Karpasia Peninsula in northeastern Cyprus.
-The church represents one of the most significant examples of early Byzantine religious architecture on the island, originally constructed in the 5th or 6th century.
+Panagia Kanakaria Church is an early Byzantine-era religious structure located in the village of Lythrangomi on the Karpas Peninsula in northeastern Cyprus.
+The site is widely recognized as one of the most important surviving examples of early Byzantine ecclesiastical architecture and decorative art on the island.

 Wikipedia-com